TristanMartello/RoboticsMidterm2/README.md

 This project involves python code simultaneously running on three different machines- the Raspberry Pi Pico, my computer, and OpenCV.
 The code files are grouped accordingly.

-The Pico code does the most work, and therefore has the most libraries.
+The Pico code does the brunt of the work for this project.
+I wanted the main loop to be as streamlined and easy to read as possible, so I made several libraries to outsource the complicated processes.
 The file picoMain.py houses an asynchronous loop that trades off between the various simultaneous functions, each of which has a library specifically designed to make that task easier.
 The tasks and associated libraries are listed here:
 - Reading thermistor (no library)
 - Reading i2c Gyroscope values (AccelLib.py)
 - Requesting color data from the Airtable API (AirtableLib.py)